sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 the validated public key, internally calls the random number generator for a seed, and produces both a ciphertext and a 32-byte shared secret key.
-Intermediate data other than the ciphertext, shared secret key and the matrix A_hat (and the "matrix data" internal to ML-KEM, which can be deduced from the public key) must be securely deleted. {{FIPS203}} allows the matrix A_hat to be saved and reused for later encapsulation operations with the same encapsulation key.
+Intermediate data other than the ciphertext, shared secret key and the matrix A_hat (and the "matrix data" internal to ML-KEM, which can be deduced from the public key) must be securely deleted.
+The matrix A_hat may be saved and reused for later encapsulation operations with the same encapsulation key.

 The ciphertext can be transmitted back to Alice; if the exchange is successful, the 32-byte shared secret key will be the key shared with Alice.